-translift-ve: the speed, where the translational lift reaches 1/e of the maximum value.
-In m/s.

-factor = 1+diameter/altitude"ground-effect-constant" number-of-parts:
+- translift-ve: the speed, where the translational lift reaches 1/e of the maximum value.
+In m/s. - ground-effect-constant: Near to the ground the rotor produces more torque than in higher altitudes.
+The ground effect is calculated as factor = 1+diameter/altitude"ground-effect-constant" number-of-parts: